shubs202k/Hyperspectral-Image-Classification-using-Deep-Learning/README.md

 SGCNN_8 : Implementation of SGCNN-8 architecture from the paper.
 Model is trained on Indian Pines and fine tuned on Botswana.

 SGCNN_12 : Implementation of SGCNN-12 architecture from the paper.
 Model is trained on Indian Pines and fine tuned on Botswana.

-SGCNN_8_Utils.py, SGCNN_7_Utils.py & SGCNN_12_Utils.py : Python code that builds respective model architectures, sample extraction and train test split functions.
-                                                         Involves shuffled group convolution units that do group convolution based on a variable cardinality(paths                                                            along which channels are split into and convolution is done seperately for all paths) along with the                                                                channel shuffle operation.
-Includes models used pretraining on source and finetuning on target.

-sample_extraction_V1_utils.py : Python code for extracting samples with overlap ratio.
-Train test split for different datasets as mentioned in paper.